Templates

 }

 When we boot the sandbox, we’ll make sure that the docker image is pulled (or built) and we’ll make sure that all shells will start within this container.
-Your /project/sandbox
+Your /project/workspace

 folder will also be mounted inside the container.